j0hnwesl3yyy/recipe-rating-analysis/README.md

 3. 🥦 Nutritionists & Dietitians – Understanding how people perceive high-carb, low-protein meals can provide insights into eating habits and public attitudes toward nutrition.
 This can help in designing dietary recommendations that are both healthy and well-received.

-Overall, by analyzing recipe ratings, we can find trends that help people make better food choices, guide businesses in developing better products, and improve our understanding of how nutrition influences preferences.

 The first dataframe (df) `recipes` was extracted from the **RAW_recipes.csv** file and it contains 83782 rows along with these columns listed below:

 | Column             | Description                                                                                                                                                                                       |